 When you move, the whole shelving assembly can be disassembled quickly.
-Fill and paint the holes in the wall, and you can leave things just as they were before the shelves were installed.
+Fill and paint the holes in the wall to leave things just as they were before the shelves were installed.

 Use a battery-operated or magnetic stud finder to locate the studs in your wall.
-The former tool will detect the studs behind drywall, while the latter tool... senses the nails or screws that hold the drywall to the studs.
+The former tool will locate the studs behind drywall by detecting density, while the latter tool works by sensing the nails or screws that hold the drywall to the studs.

-Determine Locations for Shelf Standards
+Plan Locations for Shelf Standards

-For particularly heavy loads, check the manufacturer to determine the best spacing for your standards.
+For particularly heavy loads, check the manufacturer's instructions to determine the best spacing for your standards.

 Attach the First Shelf Standard

 Set the first standard in place at the intended height, centered over a stud.
-When you are satisfied with the location, stick an awl through the top screw hole in the standard, punching a small indentation in the wall.
+When you are satisfied with the location, stick an awl through the top screw hole in the standard, marking a small indentation in the wall.
 This will make it easier to set and drive the screw.

-Drive a screw through the top hole just deep enough to hold the standard in place securely; don’t make it so tight that you can’t move the standard a little.
+Drive a screw through the top hole, just deep enough to hold the standard in place securely; don’t make it so tight that you can’t move the standard a little.
 Set your level alongside the standard, adjusting the position so that it is perfectly plumb (that is, vertical).
 Plumb is indicated when the bubbles in the top and bottom vials are centered.

 Attach the Remaining Shelf Standards

 Set a level across adjacent brackets, sliding the standard up and down until the bubble in the center vial is centered.
-Make sure that the standard is resting over a stud, then punch a hole in the wall through the top screw hole and... drive a screw.
+Make sure that the standard is resting over a stud, then punch a hole in the wall through the top screw hole and drive a screw.

 Attach the Shelf Brackets

-Slip the bracket into the slots on the standard, then give it a little push down to make sure it's set properly.Continue to 7 of 8 below.
+Slip the bracket into the slots on the standard, then give it a little push down to make sure it's set properly.
+A tap with a mallet or hammer is sometimes necessary.

 Attach the Shelves

-- Solid wood is the strongest choice, and the only one I feel comfortable with if I’m loading books on brackets and standards spaced 32 inches apart.
-Shelving that spans 24 inches can be safely made from wood, plywood, melamine and medium-density fiberboard (MDF).
+- Solid wood is the strongest choice and the one that works best if loading books on brackets and standards spaced 32 inches apart.
+Shelving that spans 24 inches can be safely made from wood, plywood, melamine, and medium-density fiberboard (MDF).

-Pre-cut melamine, that glossy white plastic surface so common in kitchen cabinets, does not require any additional finish.
+Pre-cut melamine (that glossy white plastic surface so common in kitchen cabinets) does not require any additional finish.
 The other materials should be painted or, in the case of solid wood and plywood, sealed with a clear wood finish.

-Enclose the Shelf Ends
+Enclose the Shelf Ends (Optional)